Round 2 is essentially the same as round 1, the main differences are that:

 Regardless of whether your round 1 application was successful or unsuccessful, you can still make an application in round 2.
 Recruiters/interviewers will not even know you made an application in round 1, less still its outcome.

-One caveat to add here is that, if you accept a post in round 1, then re-apply and go on to accept a second post offer in round 2 (eg accept a LAT in round 1 and an NTN in round 2) it will be necessary to release one of your accepted posts, notify that region, then make arrangements with them regarding working a notice period; although in most cases, provided that you notify them as soon as you accept another offer, this will not be necessary.
+One caveat to add is that, if you accept and start working in a post in round 1, then re-apply and go on to accept a second post offer in round 2, it will be necessary to inform your employer and training region and make arrangements with them regarding working a notice period; although in most cases, there should be sufficient time to serve notice before your post start date.